By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Clinical studies on head-of-bed elevation (HOB) for OSA consistently show meaningful benefit in mild-to-moderate cases.
 A 2012 study in CHEST found that 7.5-degree head elevation reduced AHI by 31% in non-CPAP OSA patients.
 A 30-degree elevation produced 50% AHI reduction in the same cohort.
 The mechanism: elevation reduces venous pooling in upper airway tissues (reducing edema-related obstruction) and counteracts gravitational tongue prolapse.

-The limitation of wedge pillows is compliance — maintaining the elevated position throughout the night is difficult with a passive pillow stack.
-An adjustable base that elevates the entire head of the mattress is the most reliable solution for full-night HOB elevation.
+The limitation of wedge pillows is compliance - maintaining the elevated position throughout the night is difficult with a passive pillow stack.
+An adjustable base that improves the entire head of the mattress is the most reliable solution for full-night HOB elevation.

 CPAP Pillow Buying Criteria